 Kabuke is a 50-seater Sake gastrobar located on the second floor of a heritage shophouse.
 Situated at 200A Telok Ayer Street, the entrance opens to a flight of staircases leading to a two-week-old hidden bar.
 The interior is spellbound with decor inspired from the classic theatrical Kabuki performances – bearing a dim deep red hue at the bar counter, the all-so-familiar stage draperies and hand-painted curtain fans that partitioned the main dining from the private lounge.

-Meet Leon, the head of Kabuke, with a fun and animated character, alongside Sous Chef Aaron, Head Chef Rio Neo and Sake Sommelier Keiji Heng (from left to right).
+Meet Leon, the head of Kabuke with a fun and animated character, alongside Sous Chef Aaron, Head Chef Rio Neo and Sake Sommelier Keiji Heng (from left to right).

 During lunch time, Kabuke is opened to the business crowd, offering three of their signature Kabuke Beef Bowls: Gyudon ($15), Wagyu Suki Bowl ($18) and Wagyu Bowl ($28) with the option of Uni and Foie Gras add-ons.

 For dinner, the selections are amazing with unique creations that ain’t easily found anywhere else.
-The entire course was divided into 3 Acts plus a Finale, resembling the sequences in watching a Kabuki performance.
+The entire course is divided into 3 Acts plus a Finale, resembling the sequences in watching a Kabuki performance.